BRITISH COLUMBIA ARTISTS |

 He was a sculptor, and taught at the Victoria High School, retiring in 1944 after 50 years in the profession.

 He exhibited work at the Vancouver Art Gallery in the B.C.
-Artists' exhibitions.
+Artists' 1933 and 1935 exhibitions.

 Interestingly, he married Minnie Sophie Bloss, a 70-year old widow, in Victoria on January 18 1946.
-The groom was 66, and was a widow.
+The groom was 66, and a widower.

 B.C.
 Vital Statistics on-line records that he died in Victoria at the age of 74.